 The value field or the 3rd step in the row can have more than one values selected separated by a comma, see the following example.

 Multiple Status Rules

 You aren’t limited to apply one rule for the one segments, one segment can carry multiple rules.
-All you need to do is keep clicking “Add More” to add multiple rules.
-Multiple rules would like.
+All you need to do is keep clicking “Add More” to add multiple status rules.
+Multiple rules would be like.

 - Contact Status is Active

 Following filter segments out contacts with Confirm & Active status within the selected list(s).